JoeRaetano/IVA/README.md

     - ensure you synchronize your local cloned repository with the master before you make any new edits.

 :two: Webstorm IDE https://www.jetbrains.com/webstorm/
   - What is Webstorm?
 WebStorm is a lightweight yet powerful IDE, perfectly equipped for complex client-side development and server-side development with Node.js.

-  - What is Webstorm?
-WebStorm is a lightweight yet powerful IDE, perfectly equipped for complex client-side development and server-side development with Node.js.
   - Install updated IDEA (webstorm) editor (free for students)
   - Learn Webstorm
     - https://www.jetbrains.com/webstorm/documentation/

 :three: Nodejs https://nodejs.org
   - What is Nodejs?
 Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
   - Install nodejs

-IMPORTANT (for mac, not sure about pc):
-When installing node, do not just go to the website and install.
-If you do, for some reason the files are stored in areas of your file system that will require you to use sudo everytime you want to execute a command with npm.
-This is very annoying as you use npm to install all of the packages that you want.

-  - What is Nodejs?
-Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
-  - Install nodejs
-IMPORTANT (for mac, not sure about pc):
-When installing node, do not just go to the website and install.
-If you do, for some reason the files are stored in areas of your file system that will require you to use sudo everytime you want to execute a command with npm.
-This is very annoying as you use npm to install all of the packages that you want.
-    Instead, install *nvm* (node version manager).
-This will install everything in areas of your file system that will allow you to just run your commands.
-There is a helpful video on Lynda that will show you how to do this.
-The video is entitled "Installing Node.js via Node Version Manager on a Mac" and is the last video of the first chapter in the course "Node.js Essential Training"
-    Additionally, you can just install nvm by going to https://github.com/creationix/nvm and executing the first command under the heading "Install script"

-When installing node, do not just go to the website and install.
-If you do, for some reason the files are stored in areas of your file system that will require you to use sudo everytime you want to execute a command with npm.
-This is very annoying as you use npm to install all of the packages that you want.
-Instead, install *nvm* (node version manager).
-This will install everything in areas of your file system that will allow you to just run your commands.
-There is a helpful video on Lynda that will show you how to do this.
-The video is entitled "Installing Node.js via Node Version Manager on a Mac" and is the last video of the first chapter in the course "Node.js Essential Training"

-Additionally, you can just install nvm by going to https://github.com/creationix/nvm and executing the first command under the heading "Install script"

 :four: Node Package Manager (NPM) allows you to install/update all node packages comes installed with nodejs automatically
     - Learn about npm